Apocalyptic and post-apocalyptic fiction: Astronomical

+In the 2021 apocalyptic political satire film Don't Look Up by Adam McKay, the main characters Dr. Mindy (played by Leonardo DiCaprio) and Kate Dibiasky (Jennifer Lawrence) discover a large comet on direct collision course with Earth in six months.
+However, they are largely ignored by the U.S. government, and after a series of attempts to reveal the comet's existence and severity, the global response is mixed, with opinions ranging from calls to "Look up", shock, disinterest, and even outright denial due to a campaign of disinformation (telling people to "Don't look up") by the administration.
+The comet eventually strikes Earth, triggering an extinction-level event.

 Cozy catastrophe

 The "cozy catastrophe" is not an intentional style of post-apocalyptic science fiction, but rather a criticism of certain apocalyptic works considered as not believably harsh enough for the critic's stated preferences.

 Stories subject to this criticism generally involve some sort of catastrophe wherein civilization comes to an end with mass deaths, but the main characters survive relatively unscathed and are freed from the constraints of vulgar civilization in their hideaway, perhaps finding a kind of quiet happiness in the changed world.

 The term was coined by Brian Aldiss in Billion Year Spree: The History of Science Fiction (1973).
 Aldiss was directing his remarks mainly at novels of English author John Wyndham such as The Kraken Wakes (1953), but especially his novel The Day of the Triffids (1951), whose protagonists did not suffer enough associated hardship from the collapse of society for Aldiss's taste, as well as other British books in the era following the Second World War.

 The genre has been defended though as being a valid take on more low-key catastrophes of an ecological sort, and some question whether other books qualify at allMargaret Atwood defended The Day of the Triffids as not as "cozy" as alleged, for example.